1337est/dotfiles/README.md

 # My dotfiles

-I need to go through this entire readme as it was never finished, and is also now out of date since: 2024-12-09
+[//]: # (TODO I need to go through this entire readme as it was never finished, and is also now out of date since: 2024-12-09)

 ## Directory Structure of ~